dorkbox/MinLog/README.md

 <h2>License</h2>

-This project is distributed under the terms of the Apache v2.0 License.
+This project is distributed under the terms of the BSD 3-clause License.
 See file "LICENSE" for further references.